 Document Artifact: Those S-RAMP defined artifacts that correspond to a physical document stored in the repository.
 Several important document types are pre-defined and have special support in S-RAMP (such as XML Schema or WSDL documents).
 But any document type can be placed in the repository.

-Service Implementation Model Artifact: Those S-RAMP defined artifacts that provide a representation of the service implementation layer associated with the SOA Model (such as a ServiceOperation or ServiceEndpoint).
+Logical Model Artifact: Those S-RAMP defined artifacts that provide a representation of one of the pre-defined logical models (e.g. the SOA model or Service Implementation model).

 Derived Artifact: Derived Artifacts (e.g., WSDL PortType, or WS-Policy PolicyExpression) are dynamically instantiated by the server as a consequence of publishing a document instance whose type is one of those supported with a Derived Model (see Table 4).
 These artifacts cannot be created or deleted directly, although clients can edit them to add or remove Generic relationships, properties and classifications.
 Derived Artifact Models are managed by the server and kept in synchronization with the document object with which they are associated.
 Derived artifacts provide a metadata model of the content components of a particular document.
 This allows much more powerful query capabilities at a granularity specific to the internal components of a document, when it is of a format supported with a Derived Model.
 Refer to Section 4 for more information on the query model supported in S-RAMP, as well as to the individual binding document(s) for the query syntax pertaining to each binding.

-SOA Model Artifact: Those S-RAMP defined artifacts and relationships as well as those defined in the “SOA Repository View” of The Open Group’s SOA Ontology, which provides a conceptual representation of a SOA environment.
-The SOA Repository View is defined by The Open Groups SOA Ontology draft version 3.2.

-User Defined Artifact Model: These are created by the client and are part of a User Defined Model.
-The means by which a client specifies such a model are beyond the scope of this specification, but some provision is made within S-RAMP schema to facilitate basic interoperability for such artifacts.
-Regardless of the internal definition of these artifacts, they SHALL be serialized in S-RAMP as an instance of UserDefinedArtifactType, which extends BaseArtifactType.
+Extended Artifact: These are created by the client in order to support artifact models not pre-defined by the S-RAMP specification.
+The means by which a client specifies a custom artifact model are beyond the scope of this specification, but some provision is made within the S-RAMP schema to facilitate basic interoperability for such artifacts.
+Regardless of the internal definition of these artifacts, they SHALL be serialized in S-RAMP as an instance of ExtendedArtifactType, which extends BaseArtifactType.

 The pre-defined S-RAMP Artifact Types are organized into a set of logical models as summarized in Table 4 below.
 Each of these is discussed further in the sections that follow.
-Note that Derived Artifact Models are currently specified for each of the XSD, WSDL and WS-Policy document types.
+Note that Derived Artifact Models are currently specified for each of the XSD, WSDL, and WS-Policy document types.

-Table 4: Artifact Type Models
+Table 4: Pre-Defined Artifact Type Models